CUBoulder-2017-IML4HCI/weather_whisperer/README.md

 Soldering:
  1. You will need solder, a soldering iron and a perf board.
- 2. Follow the schematic and solder it to a perf board
+ 2. Follow the schematic and solder it to a perf board.

 Debugging:
- 1. Check that you did not solder something wrong
+ 1. Check that you did not solder something wrong.
- 2. Check that the power is at the desired voltage
+ 2. Check that the power is at the desired voltage.
- 3. Check that the potentiometer is at 9.8 kΩ
+ 3. Check that the potentiometer is at 9.8 kΩ.
- 4. Check everything is in the right GPIO pin
+ 4. Check everything is in the right GPIO pin.
- 5. Check coloring through the terminal
+ 5. Check coloring through the terminal.

 Tips:
  1. If you have a larger perfboard and want to use a small part of it use pliers to snap it.
  2. Use wirestrippers or your teeth instead of scissors to strip wires.
  3. Practice soldering before you try it on a perfboard.
 If wires are mixed with solder the the project will not work and you       may fry your raspberry pi.
+ 4. Have something that the led strip can wrap arounf for better lighting inside the lamp.

  ## iPhone App